rozek/javascript-interface-library/README.md

 import * as JIL from 'javascript-interface-library'
 ```

 All module functions and values are exported individually, thus allowing your bundler to perform some "tree-shaking" in order to include actually used functions or values (together with their dependencies) only.
+The package also declares itself free of side effects (`"sideEffects": false` in its `package.json`), so bundlers may safely drop any unused parts of it.

 ## Usage within Svelte ##